 Deer farming is one of the fastest growing industries in rural North America.
-It generates \$3 billion for the US economy and employs tens of thousands of people.
+It generates \$8 billion for the US economy and employs >60,000 people.
 In addition to improving local economies, deer farms have the potential to improve habitat for other wildlife species.
 The Florida deer farm industry is the third largest in the nation and is vibrant and growing.
-Florida has approximately 400 deer farms that breed trophy deer and/or provide hunting opportunities to resident and non-resident hunters (Anderson et al. 2007).
+Florida has approximately 400 deer farms that breed trophy deer and/or provide hunting opportunities to resident and non-resident hunters (Anderson et al. 2017).

 In response to Florida stakeholders, the Florida Senate in FY 2014 provided a continuing academic appropriation to UF IFAS to form the Cervidae Health Research Initiative (CHeRI).
-CHeRI seeks to promote interdisciplinary science, education, and outreach that increases the health and production of captive cervids in a sustainable manner and promotes the health of native wildlife and the ecosystems in which they live.
+CHeRI seeks to promote interdisciplinary science, education, and outreach that increases the health and production of captive cervids and bovids in a sustainable manner and promotes the health of native wildlife and the ecosystems in which they live.
 The cervid farming industry has identified hemorrhagic disease (HD) as a top priority for research and technical assistance from CHeRI.
 HD includes epizootic hemorrhagic disease virus (EHDV) and bluetongue virus (BTV), which is the most important viral disease of native and captive-farmed North American deer and elk.
-In response to this request for assistance, we have developed a multi-pronged approach to reduce mortality and increase production in deer.